How many GCSEs will my son or daughter study?

 Will my son or daughter have a better chance of applying to the top universities if they study additional GCSE subjects out of school?

-No. Universities currently consider A-Level predicted grades to be a more accurate assessment of ability to study a university course.
+No. Universities currently consider A Level predicted grades to be a more accurate predictor of ability to study a university course.
 Also, universities are far more interested in the quality of qualifications achieved than the quantity.
 Year 13 students make successful applications to the top universities every year having taken 9 GCSEs at KS4

 Do I have to use one of my options to study Separate Sciences if I want to be able to study Science A-levels in the Sixth Form?